What We Do

 CHA offers members in both Australia and New Zealand access to a highly specialised, member-driven annual benchmarking program aimed at helping paediatric services to identify strengths in their performance as well as opportunities to enhance their services.
 The program has been in place since 2007 and enables members to share knowledge and learn from each other about successful models of care, strategies to improve quality and ways to reduce costs.
 Read more about CHA’s benchmarking service.

 Improving the Safety & Quality of care provided to children and young people is an abiding theme across all of CHA's activities.
-Many of the Special Interest Groups consider this issue as part of their regular networking, and some SIGs are dedicated specifically to this challenge.
+Many of the networks consider this issue as part of their regular networking, and some networks are dedicated specifically to this challenge.
 CHA also invites prominent experts from across Australia and New Zealand, as well as internationally to share their expertise with our members.
 For example Professor Stephen Meuthing, Medical Director of the renowned Solutions for Patient Safety organisation based at Cincinnati Children's Hospital in the United States, met with our Safety & Quality SIG in 2017.